 Looking for an incredibly simple website builder?
 Squarespace is just the ticket then!
 Its primary aim is to help beginners in creating their beautiful websites.
 Do not anticipate the flexibility or user-friendliness as WordPress offers, but be ready to face a real problem of choosing a template, because there are so many of them and all are just stunning.
 Unlike self-hosted WordPress, Squarespace goes as a SaaS (software as a service) and here comes its price (about $15 per month).

-One more dead simple website builder allowing to create the entire website using drag-and-drop technique is WiX.
-Its simplicity stole hearts of many web-beginners, but all of them sacrificed flexibility they might have with WordPress.
-WiX is free for personal and small business usage, but in this case be ready to come across those nagging ads.
+One more dead simple website builder allowing to create the entire website using the drag-and-drop technique is WiX.
+Its simplicity stole the hearts of many web-beginners, but all of them sacrificed flexibility they might have with WordPress.
+WiX is free for personal and small business usage, but in this case, be ready to come across those nagging ads.
 Otherwise, buy a premium plan starting from $9 per month, and work on building a super successful website.

 Following Joomla in the list of top used CMS platforms, Drupal has a strong user base and developer community.
 This platform is not as suitable for beginners as WiX and Squarespace but offers better taxonomies making websites with lots of data work correctly.
-In the world of CMS, Drupal is considered to be the most secure platform, that’s probably why such websites as Warners Bras. and Patch stick to it.
+In the world of CMS, Drupal is considered to be the most secure platform, that’s probably why such websites as Warners Bras. and Patch sticks to it.

 Summing Up Time